 - Lay on a baking sheet lined with parchment paper.
 Freeze for an hour, then transfer to a sealed container.
 This helps to prevent the produce from sticking together in huge, frozen clumps.

-To freeze food scraps for broth
+Food scraps for broth

 - Keep a large bag or container in the freezer and add your peels and vegetable trimmings to it, as well as extra herbs.
 When the container is full, use it to make broth!

-To freeze liquid items like soups, stews, nut milk or smoothies
+Liquid items like soups, stews, nut milk or smoothies

 - For hot items: allow them to cool completely, then transfer them to a freezer-safe jar or container.
 Leave an inch or two of space at the top to allow for expansion.